lensrentals/lr-blog/README.md

 ## Phase 4 - Deprecate Wordpress?
 - Do we want to do this?
+	- After further investigating the WP REST API, the connection to graphql is fragile and I think we would do well to consider fully replacing the Wordpress end
 - Do we need to move all 600+ posts into markdown?
 	- Are we going to go back and edit past posts to fit them into new content types?